avelpress/docs/guide/introduction.md

 # Introduction

-AvelPress is a pure PHP framework designed to streamline the development of WordPress plugins and themes.
-Inspired by Laravel, it brings a clean and familiar structure to WordPress development without adding unnecessary overhead.
+**AvelPress** is a modern, minimalistic PHP framework designed to revolutionize how you build WordPress plugins and themes.
+Inspired by Laravel 12, it brings professional structure, boosts your productivity, and integrates web development best practices into the WordPress ecosystem – all without external dependencies or bloat.

-## What is AvelPress?
+## Why AvelPress?

-AvelPress keeps the native Laravel project architecture intact, including:
+Tired of dealing with complexity and lack of structure in WordPress development?
+AvelPress is the solution you've been waiting for.
+It was created to:

+- 🏗️ **Modernize Your Architecture:** Adopt a Laravel-inspired structure with routes, controllers, models, and a lightweight Eloquent-like ORM, ensuring organized and easily maintainable code.
+- ⚡ **Ensure Lightness and Performance:** At just 137 KB and built from scratch, AvelPress has no third-party dependencies, guaranteeing maximum performance and a minimal footprint.
+- 🚀 **Boost Your Productivity:** Reusable components, a powerful CLI, and code generation tools accelerate your workflow, allowing you to focus on business logic.
+- 💡 **Simplify Development:** Even for those new to frameworks, AvelPress is easy to learn and use, making WordPress development more accessible and enjoyable.
+- 🛡️ **Prevent Dependency Conflicts:** The `avel build` command generates a ready-to-distribute .zip package, automatically prefixing dependency namespaces to avoid conflicts with other plugins – a smart and lightweight solution focused on what truly matters for WordPress.

+With AvelPress, you focus on creating amazing features, while the framework handles structure and best practices.

+## What's Included?

+AvelPress adapts the essence of Laravel's architecture for WordPress, offering the following essential components:

-- **Database layer** - Complete database abstraction
+- **Database Layer:** Complete abstraction for database operations, simplifying queries and data manipulation.
-- **Migrations** - Version control for your database
+- **Migrations:** Version control for your database schema, allowing you to evolve your structure safely.
-- **Models** - Eloquent-style models for WordPress
+- **Models:** Eloquent-style models for interacting with your WordPress data in an expressive way.
-- **Controllers** - Clean separation of concerns
+- **Controllers:** Clear separation of concerns to organize your business logic.
-- **Service Providers** - Modular application bootstrapping
+- **Service Providers:** Modular application bootstrapping, similar to Laravel.
-- **Configurations** - Environment-based configuration
+- **Configurations:** Easy management of settings for different environments.
-- **Routes** - Laravel-style routing for WordPress REST API
+- **Routes:** Laravel-style routing for the WordPress REST API, defining endpoints cleanly.
-- **Collections** - Includes a lightweight and useful implementation of Collections, inspired by Laravel, for convenient data manipulation
-- **Command Line Interface (CLI)** - Comes with a CLI tool called `avel`, similar to Laravel's Artisan, to help automate common development tasks
+- **Collections:** Expressive data manipulation tools, inspired by Laravel Collections.
+- **Command Line Interface (CLI):** The `avel` CLI tool automates common development tasks, such as creating new projects (`avel new`), generating components (`avel make:controller`, `avel make:model`, `avel make:migration`), and creating production packages (`avel build`).

-All of these components are carefully adapted to work seamlessly within the WordPress ecosystem.
+All these components are seamlessly integrated into the WordPress ecosystem, allowing you to build scalable and high-quality solutions with ease.

-## Goals

-The goal of AvelPress is to save time and reduce complexity when creating plugins and themes.
-It allows developers to build scalable WordPress solutions using modern PHP practices while staying lightweight—no external packages, no bloated dependencies, just pure and clean code developed from scratch.

-## Key Features

-### Laravel-Like Architecture

-Keep your WordPress projects organized with a structure similar to native Laravel apps.

-### Zero Dependencies

-No third-party packages required.
-AvelPress is built from the ground up for maximum performance, and the entire package is under 150KB.

-### Faster Plugin and Theme Development

-Speed up development with a clean, maintainable, and reusable structure.

-### Service Providers & Configs

-Modularize your plugins using service providers, just like in Laravel.

-### Database Migrations & Models

-Manage your WordPress database changes with elegant migrations and models.

-### Simple Routing

-Define routes and hooks in a clean and readable way.

-### Lightweight & Fast

-Optimized for speed and low memory usage.

-### Lightweight Collections

-Work with data using a simple and efficient Collections implementation, making array and object manipulation easier and more expressive.

-### Built-in CLI

-Automate tasks and manage your project using the `avel` CLI, inspired by Laravel's Artisan.

-## Why Use AvelPress?

-- **Reduces boilerplate code** in WordPress development
-- **Brings modern PHP design patterns** to WordPress
-- **Helps teams maintain** large plugin and theme projects with consistency
-- **Ideal for developers** coming from Laravel who want familiar tooling

 ## Requirements

 - PHP 7.4 or higher
 - WordPress 5.0 or higher
-- Basic understanding of Laravel concepts (helpful but not required)

 ## Next Steps

 Ready to get started?
 Check out the [Installation](/guide/installation) guide to set up AvelPress in your WordPress plugin or theme.